 Tax Tips for Claiming Gambling Income & Losses

 Casualty, Disaster & Theft Loss on Your Federal Return: Definition & Deductions

 The term “tax deduction” brings a smile to the face of most taxpayers.
 They know deductions are a good thing, like mini gifts from the IRS, but they don't always understand all the intricacies involved in claiming them.
 There are actually three separate kinds of tax deductions, and they all come with their own rules.

 Three Kinds of Tax Deductions

-- An "above-the-line" adjustment to income, or
+- "Above-the-line" adjustments to income, or

 Then there are adjustments to income.
 These come off your income right at the start of your tax return, "above the line," to determine your adjusted gross income or AGI.
 These deductions are particularly nice because they come off your taxable income before you can additionally claim the standard deduction or itemize your deductions.

 Itemizing your deductions involves tallying up everything you spent on tax-deductible expenses over the course of the year and deducting the total from your AGI.
 You can claim the standard deduction for your filing status or you can itemize your deductions and claim the total in lieu of the standard deduction, but you can’t do both.
 It's an either/or decision.

 The itemized deduction bucket is relatively large, covering a good many expenses you probably commonly spend money on, and you might not even know that you can catch a tax break for doing so.